Learn how to order low carb at Chipotle, while still staying on your diet!!

 Get my special 14 item Chipotle low carb menu for free.
 It’s a great resource for anyone who wants to eat low carb, keto, Atkins, low sugar, or diabetic friendly at Chipotle.

 Follow my mission to eat low carb at the top 30 fast food chains in the US.

-I recommend you order a Chipotle Salad with extra chicken and guacamole.
+Comes with romaine lettuce, chunks of marinated grilled chicken thigh, and your choice of low carb toppings.
 Ask for “no beans, no rice” upfront.
-Politely decline the free dressing they offer — it has too many carbs.
-If you want to construct your salad exactly as I like it:
+Decline the free dressing they offer — it has too many carbs.

 - Bed of lettuce with “no beans, no rice please”